GATEKEEPER-OU/ezmeral-deployment/README.md

 ## Post-installation

-Before execute the `run` notebook, we must collect some
+Before execute the `run` notebook, we must collect some information.

-the pod names from the HPE Ezmeral [Dashbord](https://hpe-ere-controller.seclab.local/bdswebui/k8stenant/dashboard) to install java virtual machine into the `restserver`.
+We can find the pod names from the HPE Ezmeral [Dashbord](https://hpe-ere-controller.seclab.local/bdswebui/k8stenant/dashboard).
+We looking for `restserver` and `loadbalancer` names.
 Take notes from "All Pods (aggregated)" combodox.
-We looking for something like
+They will be something like
-- __MODEL_ID__-model-restserver-XXXXX-0
+- __MODEL_ID__-restserver-XXXXX-0
 - __MODEL_ID__-loadbalancer-YYYYY-0

-Once completed the previous step, open an online terminal and follow the next procedure:
+Once completed the previous step, we have to install Java Virtual Machine into the `restserver`.
+So, open an online terminal and follow the next procedure:
 ```
 kubectl exec -it __MODEL_ID__-model-restserver-XXXXX-0 -n development -- bash
 ```
-it will open a terminal into the pod `restserver`, then run to install the JVM
+It will open a terminal into the pod `restserver`, then run to install the JVM
 ```
 $ yum -y update
 $ rpm --import https://yum.corretto.aws/corretto.key